 Please do not "take notes" and then write them up everything at the end of the quarter.
-Please send in classwork incrementally over the course of the quarter.
-We peruse procrastinators.
+Likewise, if you are taking the class by video, please do not binge view the lectures at the last minute.
+Please send in assignments incrementally over the course of the quarter.

 To submit an assignment, click on the animated "thumbs-up/thumbs-down" icon at the end of the speaker's abstract in the schedule, fill in the form, and click the submit button.
 To submit an assignment you must have a SUNet ID (or a leland account); if you have not been authenticated, the Leland server will ask you for your name and password.
 Students in past quarters have found it helpful to keep copies their assignments.

 If you have a problem, consult with an instructor as soon as possible rather than waiting until grade time.
 Instructors are best reached by electronic mail.

 During Fall 2011-2012, EE380 will be meeting in Skilling Auditorium on the Stanford Campus.
 See the individual talk abstract in the lecture schedule for the current room.
 Enter at the lecture hall entrance (the one on the corner of the building), go down the stairs, and go to the left or right.
 During the summer, class meets in cyberspace.